NatalyAnbar/telecom-churn-prediction/README.md

 Customers who automate their payments appear to be more "set and forget" — and more loyal as a result.

 ### 4. Fiber optic customers are leaving in large numbers
-44% of customers use **Fiber optic** internet, and this group shows the highest churn risk — likely tied to pricing and service quality issues, not the technology itself.
+44% of customers use Fiber optic internet, and this group shows the highest churn risk — likely tied to pricing and service quality issues, not the technology itself.

 ### 5. The highest-risk customer profile
 Combining contract, internet service, and payment method reveals one segment that stands out dramatically:

-> **Month-to-month + Fiber optic + Electronic check** customers alone account for **42% of all churned customers** — a single combination representing nearly half of total churn.
+> **Month-to-month + Fiber optic + Electronic check** customers alone account for 42% of all churned customers — a single combination representing nearly half of total churn.

 ### 6. Complaints are concentrated — and so is churn
-Month-to-month customers generate **68% of all complaints**, despite being only 55% of the customer base.
-They also wait roughly **9 days** for issue resolution, compared to **~3 days** for two-year contract customers.
+Month-to-month customers generate 68% of all complaints, despite being only 55% of the customer base.
+They also wait roughly 9 days for issue resolution, compared to ~3 days for two-year contract customers.
 Poor support experience compounds the lack of contractual commitment.

 ### 7. Retention offers aren't reaching the right audience effectively
 73% of customers who *received* a retention offer are on month-to-month contracts — yet this group still has the highest churn rate.
 Offers are being targeted at the right segment, but **aren't converting** — suggesting the offer type or value may need rethinking.

 ### 8. Revenue impact of churn
-Churned customers paid **~$1,500** in total charges on average, versus **~$2,500** for retained customers — confirming that early churn represents significant lost lifetime value per customer.
+Churned customers paid ~$1,500 in total charges on average, versus ~$2,500 for retained customers — confirming that early churn represents significant lost lifetime value per customer.

 ---